ncalihu0/CAPSTONE_Backend/README.md

 # Environment Variables
 Ensure you have a .env file in the root directory with the following variables:

-- MYSQL_DATABASE: Your MySQL database information.
+- Your MySQL database information:
+- DB_HOST
+- DB_USER
+- DB_PASSWORD
+- DB_NAME
 - SENDGRID_API_KEY: Your SendGrid API key.

 Note: Ensure the .env file is added to the .gitignore to prevent sensitive information from being exposed.